dotnetAbhi/Cricket_Case_Study/README.md

 Select the top 2 teams from each group,
 Store the selected teams into a new group (Group C), From Group C, select the top 2 teams,
-Finally, determine the Top 1 team (Winner) based on the highest score,
+Finally, determine the Top 1 team (Winner) based on the highest score

 🔄 Workflow / Logic Flow,
 Input 8 teams with scores,